brunoluiz/brunoluiz.github.io/content/blog/2019/feb/a-guide-to-npm-package-publishing/index.md

 ### Some words about scopes

 Scopes are useful in many ways, although not strictly required to publish a npm package.
-Every npm user has its own scope, defined as the npm user name.
+Every user has its own scope, defined as the npm user name.

 As only the developer/company can publish to its own scope, it is quite useful to indicate it is an official package.
 For example, one can publish a package called `xyz-sdk`, but another called `xyz` might already exist.
 How to know which to install?
 What if `xyz` mimics `xyz-sdk`, but with malicious code?

 > Each npm user/organisation has their own scope, and only you can add packages in your scope.
 This means you don’t have to worry about someone taking your package name ahead of you.
 Thus it is also a good way to signal official packages for organisations. ([from npm-scopes documentation](https://docs.npmjs.com/misc/scope))

-A scoped package would have  a `@account` prefix.
+A scoped package would have an `@account` prefix.
 It would be published as `@account/xyz-sdk`, hence easily identifiable as from a specific developer.
 Besides, the developer don't have to worry about name clashing, as the scope is account specific.
 It can be configured to point to a private repository as well, making it specially useful for companies.

 There are [more information about scopes here](https://docs.npmjs.com/misc/scope).
 Keep in mind it is a good practice to scope packages.